 The choice of the domain name as a part of website support:

 The first and most important stage of technical support is registration of the domain name you have chosen.
 After this, you need to connect to the DNS service, otherwise, visitors will not be able to access your site.
 This is also part of the website support.

 Host maintenance is one of the functions of the website support:

-What is a host?
+What is the host?
 A host is the placement of your site on the Internet.
-With the help of the technical support the service host is constantly inserted.
-Typically, the putting the site on the server of the customer is an option during the development of the site.
-Even in this case, though, you cannot dispense with the website support assistanceas you need the services of IT department to maintain the correct server settings.
+With the help of technical support, the service host is constantly inserted.
+Typically, putting the site on the server of the customer is an option during the development of the site.
+Even in this case, though, you cannot dispense with the website support assistance as you need the services of the IT department to maintain the correct server settings.